labordynamicsinstitute/replicability-training/jira-workflow-training.md

 Pre-publication verification is a priority and should be completed **within a week** of being assigned.

 ## Scope
 Your supervisor will assign you to this workflow if needed.
 This workflow covers code and data, even when data may not be accessible.
+Supervisor, see [other document](jira-supervisor-notes.md) for details.

 This workflow does NOT cover assessment of data citations.
 This is covered by a different training.